ariepieter/gc/document/core/valid/conventions.rst

    (saying that it consumes two |I32| values and produces one), independent of any side conditions.

-   An instruction like |LOCALGET| can be typed as follows:
+   An instruction like |GLOBALGET| can be typed as follows:

    .. math::
       \frac{